noelit911/noelit911.github.io/unpublished_posts/2024-03-01-Payload-Unleashed-DLL-Injection 1.md

 ```

 This code snippet encapsulates the entire process of APC injection, from opening the target process to executing the malicious payload within its context.

+There are other types of techniques to implement APC injection such as Early Bird APC Injection, that queue an APC to the main thread of a newly created process in alertable state.

+Take in mind that this is not the only implementation possible.
+APC injection can be achieved using Standard Win32 APIs (Win32API), Native APIS (NTAPI) and Direct Syscalls (Syscall).

 # Detection challenges